A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

-When used in modeling and forecasting, the Shapley value, however, tends to demonstrate substantial evidence of negative endowment bias, primarily due to the diminishing marginal effect of $v$.
-This counterintuitive issue could bring the users undesirable inference from the data and eventually limits the usage of the value.
+When used in modeling and forecast, the Shapley value, however, tends to demonstrate substantial negative endowment bias, due to the diminishing marginal effect of $v$.
+This counterintuitive issue could bring users undesirable inference from the data and eventually limits the usage of the value concept.
 This negative bias is formally claimed in the first part of Theorem \ref{thm:diminishing}.
-The second part could account for another reason for the pervasiveness of the positive endowment bias.
+The second part states that super-additivity is also a theoretical explanation for positive endowment effects.
+When generating value, $\mathbb{N}$ is often believed to be greater than the sum of its parts.
+When modeling data, however, this super-additivity belief contradicts the diminishing marginality of $v$.